keboola/connection-docs/components/index.md

 When you run a component, a [Job](/management/jobs/) is created and subsequently executed.
 The right panel shows the last executed jobs with an indication of their status:
-When you run a component a [Job](/management/jobs/) is created and subsequently executed.
-When running the configuration, its active version (the one with the green tick-mark) will be used.
-The right panel shows last executed jobs with indication of their status:

 - yellow -- running
 - red -- failed
 - green -- successful

 You can click each job to view its [details](/management/jobs/), including the tables it reads from your project and the tables it produced in your project.
+When running the configuration, its active version (the one with the green tick-mark) will be used.

 ### Configuration Versions
 Configuration parameters can be changed at any time.
 Every change to a configuration is recorded